nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to delete a task and inputs the command with correct keywords
-2. FlexiTask shows a message to ask for confirmation of deletion.
+2. FlexiTask shows a message to ask for confirmation of deletion
-3. User inputs the command for confirmation.
+3. User inputs the command for confirmation
 4. FlexiTask deletes the task <br>

 > Use case ends